Universal Monsters Live Rock and Roll Show

-Universal Monsters Live Rock and Roll Show (previously known as Beetlejuice's Graveyard Mash-Up, Beetlejuice's Graveyard Revue, Beetlejuice's Rock and Roll Graveyard Revue, and Beetlejuice's Rockin' Graveyard Revue) is a live musical revue stage show based on the film of the same name and Universal's Classic Monsters.
+Universal Monsters Live Rock and Roll Show (previously known as Beetlejuice's Graveyard Mash-Up, Beetlejuice's Graveyard Revue, Beetlejuice's Rock and Roll Graveyard Revue, and Beetlejuice's Rockin' Graveyard Revue) is a live musical revue stage show based on the film of the same name and Universal Monsters.
 It is located at Universal Studios Japan, and formerly played at Universal Studios Hollywood and Universal Studios Florida.

 The show closed in Hollywood in 1999, replaced by Spider-Man Rocks, and the show closed in Florida in 2016 to make way for Fast & Furious: Supercharged.

 History

 The attraction opened at both Universal Studios Florida and Universal Studios Hollywood in 1992.
 The Florida venue replaced An American Tail Theatre, and the Hollywood version opened on an outdoor stage near the current site of "Super Silly Fun Land".

 The venue at Universal Studios Florida was refurbished in 1993 with additional seats and a roof to block the sun.

 The show at Universal Studios Hollywood was revamped and moved indoors in 1995, replacing The Adventures of Conan: A Sword and Sorcery Spectacular in the Castle Theater.
 It played there until 1999, when it was replaced by Spider-Man Rocks.

 In 2001, Universal Studios Japan debuted a version the show, titled Universal Monsters Live Rock and Roll Show, based on the 1995 Hollywood version.
 It plays in the Hollywood section of the park.

 In 2002, Universal Studios Florida modified their show to be more like the 1995 Hollywood and 2001 Japan versions.
 They revamped the show several more times between 2002 and 2016, changing songs, costumes, and characters.
 A revamp in 2014 changed the name of the show to Beetlejuice's Graveyard Mash-Up.
 On November 7, 2015, Universal announced that the show would be permanently closed.
 It was originally set to close on December 3, but this would be delayed to January 5, 2016.
 The site of the theater became Fast & Furious: Supercharged in 2018.